Who's important? -- SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation: Experimental Results

 \subsection{Relevancy in Event Clustering}

 We further investigated the impact of relevance used in the event clustering process by ablating all stakeholder-related information and relevancy scores, retaining only the cosine similarity scores of the events.
 From the results observed in Table~\ref{tab:relclus}, the use of relevance scoring and stakeholder information causes a leap in performance on Date-F1 scores by $10\%$ for Crisis and $4.5\%$ for T17.
 This indicates that our method for the identification of stakeholders plays an integral part in ranking event importance.

-Moreover, even without implementing $Rel$, it is observed that utilizing LLMs to generate event sets $\mathbf{e}$ in SET is already more effective than existing methods which typically uses summarization of $A$~\citep{Qorib_Hu_Ng_2025,hu-etal-2024-moments} or a self-questioning rewriter~\citep{wu-etal-2025-unfolding}.
+Moreover, even without implementing $Rel$, by comparing Table~\ref{tab:performance}'s LLM-TLS score and Table~\ref{tab:relclus}'s ``w/o $Rel$'', it illustrates the significance of the event component (E).
+It is observed that utilizing LLMs to generate event sets $\mathbf{e}$ in SET is already more effective than existing methods which typically uses summarization of $A$~\citep{Qorib_Hu_Ng_2025,hu-etal-2024-moments} or a self-questioning rewriter~\citep{wu-etal-2025-unfolding}.
 Even without pairwise matching (``w/o $Rel$''), using only the cosine similarity of $\mathbf{e}$ managed to beat the benchmark set by LLM-TLS and CHRONOS (Tab.~\ref{tab:performance}).
 This reveals that extraction of multiple mentioned events within a single article is vital for TLS tasks; this is intuitive, as news articles often reference related developments that connect to the central event being reported.
 Significant occurrences may receive limited coverage initially, until a subsequent development---part of an ongoing sequence---draws renewed attention from multiple news outlets.
+Therefore, since the time component in SET is always a necessary input due to the nature of this task, \textit{we have shown that all components in SET are important for the performance of timeline generation.}